faressoft/terminalizer/README.md

 ## Render

-> Render a recording file as an animated gif image
+> Render a recording file as an animated gif image:

 ```bash
 terminalizer render <recordingFile>
 ```

-Options
+Options:

 ```
 -o, --output   A name for the output file                                      [string]